 Before the final race of 2017 he won the fan favorite award.
 Lowndes has owned that award since its introduction in 2013.
 I think the reason we all love Scotty is that he wears his heart on his sleeve; the excitement of his first win at home in New Zealand, finishing second after a late race battle with Jamie Whincup in only the Volvos second race in Adelaide.
 He would also go on to swear on live TV which is always popular with Australian audiences.
 It was through bitter disappointment that we saw the true colours of Scott McLaughlin; Bathurst in 2014 which turned into heartbreak in 2015 due to unreliability but he kept his composure and was mature about the whole issues just like at 2016 Bathurst after the battle with Whincup and Garth Tander which ended in the garage.
 It was exactly the same story in Newcastle, it didn’t go his way, but he acted with maturity and took responsibility, which he has always done.

-There’s a saying that fits McLaughlin’s character perfectly which is “a young head on old shoulders”.
-He will be a Supercars champion, and a Bathurst winner if he stays in this sport long enough, he’s in the perfect place with Penske to move up and race anywhere in the world.
-He is that good.
+There’s a saying that fits McLaughlin’s character perfectly which is “a old head on young shoulders”.
+He will be a Supercars champion, and a Bathurst winner if he stays in this sport long enough, he’s in the perfect place with Penske to move up and race anywhere in the world – he is that good.